A. Purpose and Scope

 G. Disclosure and Data Sharing

 Data will be used in anonymized aggregated forms to provide information and feedback to ProsperUs partners.
-This policy contemplates data sharing requests by ProsperUs partners and other third parties.
-Beyond core service partners, United Way will assess data sharing requests on the case-by-case basis depending on the scope of the request, type of data and the intent of use.
+This policy contemplates data-sharing requests by ProsperUs partners and other third parties.
+Beyond core service partners, United Way will assess data-sharing requests on a case-by-case basis depending on the scope of the request, the type of data and the intent of use.

 a.
 Disclosure to Participants